 Amazing Sorrento Views

-If you are a sucker for a great view like we are, you must head to the Valloe Dei Mulin during your time in Sorrento.
+If you are a sucker for a great view like ours, you must head to the Valloe Dei Mulin during your time in Sorrento.

 Located a short distance north of Piazza Tasso, the Valloe Dei Mulin is an incredible gorge formed after a volcanic explosion thousands of years ago.

 While many people head to Valloe Dei Mulin to hike, it is essential to note that hiking here can be strenuous.
-If you are up for a challenge, then you might consider hiking here.
+If you are up for a challenge, consider hiking here.

-If you choose not to hike, then still make your way to the Valloe Dei Mulin (also called the lost valley) to see the remains of an old sawmill on the valley floor.
+If you choose not to hike, you still go to the Valloe Dei Mulin (also called the Lost Valley) to see the remains of an old sawmill on the valley floor.

-The best view can be found from the bridge, which is just a short walk north of town.
+The best view can be found from the bridge, just a short walk north of town.

 12. Centro Storico